amin942001/AMFTravellingWave/README.md

 `PATH_ANALYSIS`
 should be updated to povide the path to the root folder where this data can be unzipped.
+It should run in less than 30 minutes.

 # Presentation of the repository